Utilization Plan Submittal

-For proposals that contain a Special Provision for Disadvantaged Business Enterprise Participation it is the responsibility of the apparent low bidder to submit a DBE Utilization Plan (Form SBE 2026 and Form SBE 2025) as required by the Special Provision.
+For proposals that contain a Special Provision for Disadvantaged Business Enterprise Participation it is the responsibility of the bidder to submit a DBE Utilization Plan

+(Form SBE 2026 and Form SBE 2025) as required by the Special Provision.
 Forms for the